 Reading Assignment: Knowledge Without Modern Education

-Tsunami folklore 'saved islanders' by Subir Bhaumik for BBC News discusses how ancient, isolated tribes on Indian Ocean islands drew on their oral traditions to survive the tsunami.
+Tsunami folklore 'saved islanders' by Subir Bhaumik for BBC News discusses how ancient, isolated tribes on Indian Ocean islands drew on their oral traditions to survive the 2004 Indian Ocean Tsunami.

 One key insight here is that we should not assume that our approach to education is necessarily the best, or that other approaches cannot work, too.
-Another insight is that the insights that we gain from our experience observing and living in the world, and sharing this experience with others, can be every bit as useful as the insights that we gain from classroom or textbook instruction.
+Another insight is that the knowledge we gain from our experience observing and living in the world, and sharing this experience with others, can be every bit as useful as that which we gain from classroom or textbook instruction.
 Indeed, for this reason, many researchers in geography and other disciplines spend a lot of time engaged in fieldwork, i.e., research in relevant locations around the world instead of in libraries and universities.

 Some background information about the 2004 Indian Ocean Tsunami